Bnjackson/js-notes/README.md

 A function should be short and do exactly what there name suggests.
 Two independent actions usually deserve two functions.
 Using several small functions over one large function is easier to test, debug and read.

-No matter what syntax is used to create a function, a function in JavaScript is a value
+No matter what syntax is used to create a function, a function in JavaScript is a value.
+They can be passed to other functions, they can be made into methods, they can be stored in arrays or stored in variables.

 ### Function parameters